- Allgemeine und besondere Regeln: Reform-Tarock, Weiner Zeitung, September 9, 2005

 It is legal to call your own king.
 In this case you play on your own against the other 3 players in partnership, but they will not realize at first that they are all on the same side.
 You also play alone if the called king happens to be in the talon.

-If a declarer entitled to call a king for a partner holds three kings in her hand, she may call "The fourth king" without naming its suit.
+If a declarer entitled to call a king for a partner holds three kings in her hand, he or she may call "The fourth king" without naming its suit.
 This is normally a good idea.

 If as declarer you have all four kings and find yourself playing a contract in which you are allowed to call a king, you have no option but to call yourself.
 Incidentally, you are not allowed to try to confuse matters by calling "the fourth king" in this case.